Modern History Playlist

 Prelims Strategy Tips

-UP and Bihar became important centres of revolutionary nationalism with leaders like Sachindranath Sanyal, Ramprasad Bismil, Ashfaqulla Khan, and Chandrashekhar Azad.
-Secret societies like Hindustan Republican Association (HRA) and Hindustan Socialist Republican Association (HSRA) organised armed robberies, assassinations, and political propaganda.
-The Kakori Conspiracy (1925) was the defining event of this region’s revolutionary phase.
+Uttar Pradesh and Bihar became the operational and ideological heartlands of the second phase of revolutionary nationalism (1920s).
+Leaders like Sachindranath Sanyal, Ramprasad Bismil, and Chandrashekhar Azad institutionalized armed resistance through the Hindustan Republican Association (HRA) and later shifted towards socialist mass action with the Hindustan Socialist Republican Association (HSRA).
+The Kakori Conspiracy (1925) remains the defining event of this revolutionary wave.

-UP and Bihar became important centres of revolutionary nationalism with leaders like Sachindranath Sanyal, Ramprasad Bismil, Ashfaqulla Khan, and Chandrashekhar Azad.
-Secret societies like Hindustan Republican Association (HRA) and Hindustan Socialist Republican Association (HSRA) organised armed robberies, assassinations, and political propaganda.
-The Kakori Conspiracy (1925) was the defining event of this region’s revolutionary phase.
+Uttar Pradesh and Bihar became the operational and ideological heartlands of the second phase of revolutionary nationalism (1920s).
+Leaders like Sachindranath Sanyal, Ramprasad Bismil, and Chandrashekhar Azad institutionalized armed resistance through the Hindustan Republican Association (HRA) and later shifted towards socialist mass action with the Hindustan Socialist Republican Association (HSRA).
+The Kakori Conspiracy (1925) remains the defining event of this revolutionary wave.

 Major Revolutionary Events in UP & Bihar